 OTHER REQUIRED DOCUMENTATION: TRANSCRIPTS, FORMS AND ADDITIONAL REQUIREMENTS

 Undergraduate Transcript.
-Order an official transcript from the school where you received your bachelor’s and/or master’s degree(s) and have the transcript sent directly to the TBLE (see website footer for address).
+Order an official transcript from the school where you received your bachelor’s degree(s) or higher and have the transcript sent directly to the TBLE (see website footer for address).
 DO NOT send a transcript from every school you attended, only from those where a degree was conferred.
-Electronic or PDF transcripts are not accepted.
+Electronic or PDF transcripts are being accepted for JULY 2020 Applications ONLY.
 Transcripts must be sent directly to the Board for the application to be complete.
 An undergraduate transcript received after the deadline will result in denial of eligibility to sit for the exam, regardless of when the transcript was ordered.
 Neither the Board nor the staff of the TBLE has the discretion or authority to waive or extend the dates for filing applications.

 Law Degree Verification.
 Print the Law Degree Verification and Dean Certification Instructions and forms for each law school attended, even if you did not complete your degree at the school (see forms below).
 For each law school, complete and have the Authorization and Release form notarized and send ALL pages to your law school Dean for completion, including Instructions.
 Forms must be sent directly to the Board by your law school and must be received by the application deadline for the application to be complete and for you to be eligible to sit for the examination.
+FOR JULY 2020 APPLICATIONS: PLEASE USE THE LAW DEGREE VERIFICATION LABELED FOR THIS EXAM, WHICH CAN BE UPLOADED BY THE LAW SCHOOL.
 If you have not completed your law school studies at the time of the deadline, the law school must complete the form with the anticipated graduation date and submit by the deadline, then submit the Late Confirmation of Degree Form on or before the Friday preceding the bar examination.
 A law degree verification form received after the deadline will result in denial of eligibility to sit for the exam.
 Neither the Board nor the staff of the TBLE has the discretion or authority to waive or extend the dates for filing applications.
 (For verification of an LL.M. for foreign educated applicants, see below).

 Waiver of Non-Accredited Undergraduate Education including Foreign Undergraduate Degree U.S. J.D.
 Candidates: If you received your undergraduate education from a college or university that was not on the approved list of the Southern Association of Colleges and Secondary Schools (SACS) or equivalent regional accrediting association, or you received your undergraduate education at a school located in a foreign country and earned a J.D. in the United States from an ABA-accredited or Tennessee-approved law school, you must include with your application a request for waiver with evidence that your undergraduate education is substantially equivalent to an undergraduate degree from a regionally accredited school, see Rule 7, Sec.
 2.01(c) and Policy P-2.01.
 For applicants who received their legal education in a foreign country and who did not receive a J.D. from an ABA-accredited or Tennessee-approved law school, see Foreign-Educated Applicants, below.
 For applicants who did not receive a J.D. from an ABA-accredited or Tennessee-approved law school, see Non-ABA Accredited Law School Graduates, below.